venilnoronha/venilnoronha.github.io/_posts/2018-04-02-designing-asynchronous-functions-with-go.md

 }
 ```

 The `streamFlights` function calls `AsyncListFlights` to start the third-party querying.
-It then spawns a few worker goroutines, which use `sync.WaitGroup` to synchronize themselves when finishing.
-Each worker listens to `flightsChan` and `errorsChan` channels, and return when the channels are closed.
-If an `error` other than `context.Canceled` is received, it is logged.
+It then spawns a few worker goroutines, which use `sync.WaitGroup` to synchronize themselves in `wg.Wait()` when finishing.
+Each worker listens to `flightsChan` and `errorsChan` channels, and exit when these channels are closed.
 If a `Flight` instance is received, it is further matched with the `ComplexQuery` and published via `publishFlightToUser` if it does match.
-Once published, the `numPublished` counter is incremented atomically.
-The `Context` is canceled when `numPublished` equals the desired `numFlights`.
-And, once the `Context` is canceled, no more third-party API calls are made by `asyncListFlights`, and it exits after closing the channels.
-On encoutering closed channels, all goroutines in `streamFlights` exit, and `wg.Wait()` resumes.
+Once published, the `numPublished` counter is incremented atomically, and once it equals the desired `numFlights`, the `Context` is canceled.
+Once the `Context` is canceled, no more third-party API calls are made by `asyncListFlights`, and it exits after closing the channels, which, in turn, causes the workers to stop.

 And, there you have it - fully controllable asynchronous functions in Golang.